keabarnes/forgotten-issue-finder/README.md

-# Forgotten issue clean-up action
+# Forgotten issue finder action

 This action looks through the issues of a repo and finds any that have a merged PR referencing them.
 It outputs a list of issue links, which can be fed to a Slack message on a weekly/monthly cron job to make sure all issues that PRs have been made for are closed correctly.